MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 ## Problem 4: Low resolution

-Do you remember how Steve Jobs introduced iPhone 4 with retina display back in 2010:
+<font color="blue">Do you remember how Steve Jobs introduced iPhone 4 with retina display back in 2010:</font>

 > "It turns out that there’s a magic number right around 300 pixels per inch, that when you hold something
 > around 10 or 12 inches away from your eyes, is the limit of the human retina to differentiate the pixels."